tjelvar-olsson/biologists-guide-to-computing/source/structuring-and-storing-data.rst

     like this because using the mouse for extended periods of time makes my index finger hurt.

-    If you have half an hour spare I highly recommend that you try running the ``vimtutor`` command in a terminal.
+    If you have half an hour to spare I highly recommend that you try running the ``vimtutor`` command in a terminal.